Skilled Trade Worker Requirements (Express Entry)

 - Chefs and cooks.

 - Butchers and bakers.

-To qualify for immigration under the Federal Skilled Trades program, you must have at least 2 years of full-time work experience or an equal amount of part-time work experience in a skilled trade within the 5 years before you apply.
+To qualify for immigration under the Federal Skilled Trades Program, at least 2 years of full-time work experience or an equal amount of part-time work experience in a skilled trade within the 5 years is required.

-Also, it is essential to show that you performed the job duties set out in the lead statement of the occupational description of National Occupational Classification (NOC) of the major group of your primary occupation – 72, 73, 82, 92, 632, or 633.
+Also, it is essential to show that a candidate performed the job duties set out in the lead statement of the occupational description of National Occupational Classification (NOC) of the major group of a primary occupation – 72, 73, 82, 92, 632, or 633.
 Job duties include all the listed essential duties and most of the main duties.